pasha-krizsky/ps_rabbit/README.md

 * Write commands rigth to console
 * Read commands from file.
 Warning!
 Each command should be placed in one line.

-To read commands from file you should fill in the file placed in `/src/main/resources/commands`
+To read commands from file you should fill in the file placed in `/src/main/resources/commands` before you start the app.

 ## Commands